AtlasOfLivingAustralia/frontend-patterns/_patterns/buttons-3-sizes.md

-Add .btn-lg, .btn-sm, or .btn-xs for additional sizing.
+Add `.btn-lg`, `.btn-sm`, or `.btn-xs` for additional sizing.

-Create block level buttons—those that span the full width of a parent— by adding .btn-block.
+Create block level buttons—those that span the full width of a parent— by adding `.btn-block`.